Hire in Chile

-Post-contractual restrictive covenants are not prohibited because they may be valid under specific circumstances (e.g. employees handling confidential/sensitive information), but they must meet the conditions of employee consent, of legitimate reason to protect employer’s business interest, of limited scope/timeframe and consideration (e.g. for employee to be compensated for the covenant).
+Post-contractual restrictive covenants are not prohibited because they may be valid under specific circumstances (e.g. employees handling confidential or sensitive information), but they must meet the conditions of employee consent, of legitimate reason to protect employer’s business interest, of limited scope/timeframe and consideration (e.g. for employee to be compensated for the covenant).

-There are 3 main categories of employment contracts:
+There are three main categories of employment contracts:

 In general terms, the duration of a labor contract can be one of the following: